napalm-automation/napalm-logs/docs/options/index.rst

 The module to use when listening for incoming syslog messages.
 For more details, see :ref:`listener`.

-Starting with the release 0.4.0 (codename Crowbar), you are able to listen to the syslog messages over multiple concomitant channels.
+Starting with the :ref:`release-0.4.0`, you are able to listen to the syslog messages over multiple concomitant channels.
 This capability is available only from the configuration file.
 For more configuration options for the listener interface, please check the :ref:`listener` section.